At a glance: Medicare health insurance in Missouri

-- About 43 percent of Missouri Medicare beneficiaries have stand-alone Part D prescription coverage, but Part D coverage integrated with Medicare Advantage plans is gaining in popularity.
+- About 42 percent of Missouri Medicare beneficiaries have stand-alone Part D prescription coverage, but Part D coverage integrated with Medicare Advantage plans is gaining in popularity.

-- Per-enrollee Medicare spending in Missouri is roughly the same as the national average.
+- Per-enrollee spending for Medicare in Missouri is roughly the same as the national average.

-82 percent of Missouri’s Medicare beneficiaries are eligible due to being at least 65 years old, while 18 percent are eligible due to a disability that lasts at least two years (people with ALS or end-stage renal disease do not have to wait two years for Medicare enrollment).
-Nationwide, 85 percent of Medicare beneficiaries are eligible due to age and 16 percent are eligible due to disability.
+82 percent of those filing for Medicare benefits in Missouri are eligible due to being at least 65 years old, while 18 percent are eligible due to a disability that lasts at least two years (people with ALS or end-stage renal disease do not have to wait two years for Medicare enrollment).
+Nationwide, 85 percent of Medicare beneficiaries are eligible due to age and 15 percent are eligible due to disability.

-32 percent of Missouri Medicare beneficiaries were enrolled in private Medicare Advantage plans in 2018.
+About 32 percent of Medicare in Missouri beneficiaries were enrolled in private Medicare Advantage plans in 2018.
 Nationwide, the average was 34 percent.
 The remaining 68 percent of the state’s Medicare beneficiaries had coverage under Original Medicare.
 By mid-2020, however, 40 percent of Missouri’s Medicare beneficiaries were enrolled in private coverage (not counting Original Medicare beneficiaries who supplement their coverage with Medicare Part D plans and/or Medigap plans).
 That’s in line with the nationwide growth in Medicare Advantage enrollment: About 40 percent of all Medicare beneficiaries nationwide were enrolled in private coverage as of mid-2020.

 Medigap in Missouri: Extensive consumer protections

-But federal rules do not allow for any sort of annual open enrollment period for Medigap (like the annual open enrollment period that applies to Part D and Medicare Advantage), nor to federal rules guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.
+But federal rules do not allow for any sort of annual open enrollment period for Medigap (like the annual open enrollment period that applies to Medicare Part D plans and Medicare Advantage plans), nor to federal rules guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

 In many states, premiums are two to four times more expensive for people under 65; in Missouri, most insurers’ rates for people under 65 are not more than 35 percent higher than the rates that apply to people who are 65.
 This is because Missouri regulates how much Medigap insurers can charge under-65 enrollees: According to the terms of Missouri’s Code of State Regulations [see 20 CSR 400-3.650(11)(E)(1)(B)], under-65 Medigap rates for each insurer must be equal to the “weighted average aged premium rate.”
 This document shows how that’s calculated, but it essentially means that people under the age of 65 will end up paying premiums that are higher, but not significantly higher, than the rates charged for a 65-year-old.

 Original Medicare does not cover outpatient prescription drugs.
-But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer to supplement Medicare coverage), or a Medicare Part D plan.
+Avenues for Medicare beneficiaries to secure needed prescription drug coverage include Medicaid, an employer-sponsored plan (offered by a current or former employer to supplement Medicare coverage), or a Medicare Part D plan.
 Medicare Part D coverage can be obtained with a stand-alone prescription drug plan (PDP) or as part of a Medicare Advantage plan that includes Part D coverage, also known as a MA-PD plan.
 Ninety percent of Medicare Advantage plans provide integrated Part D coverage.

 Medicare spending in Missouri

 - Contact CLAIM, the Missouri State Health Insurance Assistance Program that’s set up to help Missouri residents navigate various Medicare programs.
 Visit the CLAIM website or call 1-800-390-3330.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.